-Every copy, that is a print, is commonly called a print.
 The printing also means various techniques for copying text and graphics using traditional methods, using printing machines, as well as modern computer methods with the use of computer peripherals, such as printers, plotters, etc. - although such prints should be called printouts.

-The introduction of computer techniques and digital printing to printers has meant that printing is also often understood as printing done on an industrial scale by means of adapted printing machines.
+But still, such home printers are far behind the professional equipment used in professional printers.
 Not to mention the much larger range of techniques used, which have nothing to do with those we know from home printers.
 Printed roll, solvent, water, anhydrous - long to exchange.
-The quality of such printouts is higher, which entails the obvious higher costs of printing itself. .
+The quality of such printouts is higher, which entails the obvious higher costs of printing itself.